 Program descriptions provide information regarding each curriculum.
 Program availability varies by location and delivery method, as do specific program details such as areas of specialization, program options and course requirements.
-To support the student experience, DeVry provides students in certain programs with a laptop computer.
 More information is available from a student support advisor.

 Regarding courses and program content shown in the Colleges & Programs of Study section, the sequence in which courses are taken may vary based on scheduling needs.
 Some courses may not be offered every semester or at every location.
 Transitional studies coursework may affect program length and cost (visit the Transitional Studies Courses section).